kevinCubas/react-fundamentals/README.md

 ```

 > development server that provides live reloading.
 This should be used for development only.
 It uses webpack-dev-middleware under the hood, which provides fast in-memory access to the webpack assets.

+### Source Maps
+ > A source map is a file that maps from the transformed source to the original source, enabling the browser to reconstruct the original source and present the reconstructed original in the debugger.